SFMack/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) 0(n^3) because n is being multiplied three times
+a) O(n^3) because n is being multiplied three times

-b) 0(n log n) because there are two loops and one is a subset of the other
+b) O(n log n) because there are two loops and one is a subset of the other

-c) 0(n) because we do exactly one operation for each bunny
+c) O(n) because we do exactly one operation for each bunny

 ## Exercise II